6. Continuous probability distributions#

 ## (19447, 175062893.0)

-Figure 6.10 gives the histogram of the city sizes with the populations on the log-scale.
-It kind of looks like a log-normal distribution again, which the readers can inspect themselves when they are feeling playful.
+Figure 6.10 gives the histogram of the city sizes on the log-scale.
+It looks like a log-normal distribution again, which the readers can fit themselves when they are feeling playful and have nothing better to do.
+(But, honestly, is there anything more delightful than doing stats?)

 logbins = np.geomspace(np.min(cities), np.max(cities), 21)